Wellbeing

 • Support – addressing mental health difficulties and conditions among workers regardless of whether the workplace was a contributing factor

-Who are your Wellbeing Team?
-We are friendly and always open to a chat and offer support, guidance and initiatives to protect, promote and support the wellbeing of the staff.
+Wellbeing Team is friendly and always open to a chat and offer support, guidance and initiatives to protect, promote and support the wellbeing of the staff.
+Contact the wellbeing team here

-Head to Northern Health’s Intranet where you will be able to find more information, resources and upcoming initiatives.
-Some examples are listed below:
+Head to Northern Health’s Intranet to find more information, resources and upcoming initiatives such as:

 • Peer Support Program